Keyboard shortcuts

 Tokio, crossbeam, flume, and async-channel recover the bound from the endpoint, so they need no capacity argument. futures_channel::mpsc bounded channels (forwarder-only, see below) also require capacity = N because their API doesn’t expose it after creation.

-proxy = true (forwarder mode)
+Legacy proxy = true mode

 // keep the raw endpoint types; instrument via a forwarder